1. How are students selected for the program?

-Students are selected based on the thoroughness of their application.
-We use the application to closely find a suitable Transfer Mentor who will be able to assist and support the Mentee’s transition to UM, so complete answers that give us a comprehensive picture of the Mentee are very helpful.
-We also are limited to the number of spots we have in each academic discipline, but do our best to provide as many mentoring opportunities for incoming transfer students as possible.
+Students are selected based on the thoroughness of their application, their interest in the program, as well as their demonstrated understanding of and commitment to it.
+We use the application to closely find suitable mentors who will be able to assist and support the mentee’s transition to U-M, so complete answers that give us a comprehensive picture of the mentee are very helpful.
+We also are limited to the number of spots we have available but do our best to provide as many mentoring opportunities for incoming transfer students as possible.

-The Transfer Connections staff assigns Mentees to their Transfer Mentor according to similarities in academic interest, extracurricular activities, and career goals.
-As stated above, we utilize prospective Mentee applications to determine group assignments.
-We cannot always guarantee that a Mentee will be placed with Mentors who have identical interests in all three fields.
+The Transfer Connections staff assigns mentees to their mentor groups according to similarities in academic interest, extracurricular activities, backgrounds, and career goals.
+In the application, prospective mentees will be asked to indicate which criteria are most important to them.
+As stated above, we utilize prospective mentee applications to determine group assignments.
+We cannot always guarantee that a mentee will be placed with mentors who have identical interests in all fields.

-4. What are my responsibilities as a Mentee?
+3. What are my responsibilities as a mentee?

-The great thing about Transfer Connections is that we design programs around YOUR interests!
-Every month you can count on us to provide a wide array of activities, from recreation-based to visual and performing arts activities.
-You’ll get the scoop about both Transfer Connections and UM sponsored activities through our newsletter.
+The great thing about Transfer Connections is we provide a wide array of activities that appeal to various interests from community-building social events like our country fair and cider mill trip to learning and resource sharing activities like our Summer Opportunities Workshop.
+You’ll get the scoop about both mentorship and U-M sponsored activities regularly through our program.

-10. How does the Transfer Connections Program differentiate from other transfer student organizations on campus?
+10. How does the Transfer Connections Program differentiate from other transfer student programs on campus?

-Transfer Connections is designed to assist you with your overall transition to campus by connecting you with a trained Transfer Mentor who can refer you to the resources and support services available on campus.
-Other transfer student organizations on campus include the Transfer Student Network and the Transfer Student Affairs Commission of the Central Student Government.
-The Transfer Student Network is primarily a social organization for new transfer students.
-The Transfer Student Affairs Commission, as part of the student government, works to improve campus wide policies and procedures that affect transfer students.
-Both of these organizations are run by students.
-Transfer Connections is a University-sponsored program.
-Participation in Transfer Connections does not preclude you from joining one or more of these other transfer student organizations, and in fact many students participate in two or more of these organizations during their first year on campus.
+Transfer Connections is designed to assist you with your overall transition to campus by connecting you with a trained transfer peer mentor who can refer you to the resources and support services available on campus.
+Other transfer student organizations on campus typically work to improve LSA wide policies and procedures that affect transfer students and are often student-run.
+Participation in Transfer Connections does not preclude you from joining other transfer student organizations.
 We encourage you to make a personal decision based on your individual needs when applying to the Transfer Connections Program.